cdklabs/cdk-codepipeline-extensions/API.md

 - *Type:* string[]

-The terms in alarm descriptions to seach for to determine if alarms should be checked.
+The terms in alarm descriptions to search for to determine if alarms should be checked.

 If any of the alarms matching these search terms are in ALARM state, the stage transition will be closed.